ericbeland/exception_details/README.md

 	* A single method for a loggable string (avoid repeating exception log string creation)

-	* Get Pry like debug knowledge from cron job errors and running systems from the log, without being there.
+	* Log Pry-like debug info from cron errors and running systems without being there.

-	* Pry type information with less overhead/dependencies--binding_of_caller is the only dependency.
+	* Debug information with less overhead/dependencies--binding_of_caller is the only dependency.

 ## Example Usage